toommyliu/vexed/apps/docs/getting-started/compiling.md

 Any modern version of Node.js should work fine.
 As long as its LTS or higher, you'll probably be ok.
 :::

-### Setting up the project
+## Setting up the project

 1. Clone the repository (`git clone`)
 2. Install dependencies (`pnpm i`)

-### Running the app
+## Running the app

 To run in development mode, you can the `dev` script in either the project root or electron root.
 If you need HMR, run `dev:watch` inside the electron root.

 If you recently just installed dependencies for the first time and are starting a dev build, it may take some time for Rosetta to translate the binary for x64.

-#### During development
+### During development

-During development, it can be tedious to have the window constantly opening and closing, slowing development.
+During development, it can be tedious to have the window constantly opening and closing, slowing down development.

 If you aren't relying on HMR, you can simply save changes locally in your code editor, then in the corresponding window, press CMD+SHIFT+R. If you edit the game window, make sure you click outside of the game (e.g click the top nav to focus it), then press the shortcut.